Have we reached peak precious metals? Many analysts think so.

 When Will Physical Realities Override Paper Machinations?

 Leverage recently surged to record levels in the paper-traded gold and silver markets.
 Physical inventories of silver on the Comex fell from 184 million ounces in July 2015 to 158 million by the end of the year.
-A run-on-the-bank scenario becomes a very real possibility if just a tiny proportion of futures contract holders stand for delivery of physical metal.
+A run-on-the-bank scenario becomes a very real possibility if just a tiny proportion of futures contract holders stand for delivery of the physical metal.

 Holders of physical metal would be wise to hang on tight to it and keep a long-term perspective.
 At some point – perhaps soon – the major price trend will turn back in favor of the bulls as the bullish supply and demand fundamentals on the physical side overwhelm the paper bears.